Infinites-Research-Organization/To-Do-List/README.md

-# Open-Source Privacy & Defense Engineering: Project Roadmap
+# Open-Source Privacy & Defense Engineering Project List

 This repository serves as the centralized development roadmap and project tracker for the **Infinites Research Organization**.
 Our objective is to design, audit, and open-source non-destructive, passive, and privacy-preserving technologies that enhance individual sovereignty and situational awareness.